Alan Mannus: Shamrock Rovers

 Ahead of the 2011 season, Mannus signed a contract extension with Shamrock Rovers.
-At the start of the season, he helped Shamrock Rovers kept four consecutive clean sheets in the league between 12 March 2011 and 1 April 2011.
-Mannus, once again, helped the club kept three consecutive clean sheets in the league between 6 May 2011 and 20 May 2011.
+At the start of the season, he helped Shamrock Rovers keep four consecutive clean sheets in the league between 12 March 2011 and 1 April 2011.
+Mannus, once again, helped the club keep three consecutive clean sheets in the league between 6 May 2011 and 20 May 2011.
 In the Setanta Sports Cup final against Dundalk, he started the match and helped Shamrock Rovers win 2–0 to win the tournament.
 Despite suffering from a shoulder injury, Mannus started in the match against Athlone Town in third round of the FAI Cup, in a 4–0 win.
 In his final match for the club, he kept a clean sheet in a 0–0 draw away to Flora Tallinn on 19 July 2011, in the Champions League Second qualifying round second leg, winning 1–0 on aggregate to advance to the next round.
 By the time Mannus left Shamrock Rovers, he went on to make twenty–four appearances in all competitions.
 Even after leaving the club, Mannus received a medal after Shamrock Rovers won the league for the second time in a row.